Topological quantum compilation of metaplectic anyons based on the genetic optimized algorithms: Introduction

 The structure of this article is as follows.
-In the part \uppercase\expandafter{\romannumeral2}, we give the one-qubit EBMs of $\{V^{113}_3,V^{131}_3,V^{133}_1\}$, and show the results of constructing \textit{H}- and \textit{T}-gates which are optimized by GA-enhanced SKA.
-In the part \uppercase\expandafter{\romannumeral3}, we present the EBMs of $\{V^{113}_3,V^{131}_3,V^{133}_1\}$ for constructing two-qubit gates, and show the approximation of braidword to a local equivalence class of CNOT-gates.
+In the part \uppercase\expandafter{\romannumeral2}, the one-qubit EBMs of $\{V^{113}_3,V^{131}_3,V^{133}_1\}$ is given, and show the results of constructing \textit{H}- and \textit{T}-gates which are optimized by GA-enhanced SKA.
+In the part \uppercase\expandafter{\romannumeral3}, the EBMs of $\{V^{113}_3,V^{131}_3,V^{133}_1\}$ is presented for constructing two-qubit gates, and show the approximation of braidword to a local equivalence class of CNOT-gates.
 In the part \uppercase\expandafter{\romannumeral4}, we summarize our results.
 Appendix A analyzes the process of selecting the optimal qubit model among all metaplectic anyon models with 3 anyons encoding.
 Appendix B lists all the basis transformation matrices \textit{F} and exchange phases \textit{R} used to derive all EBMs.
 Appendix C gives the specific braiding calculation processes for obtaining the $\sigma^{(3)}_2/\sigma^{(6)}_3$ EBMs.
+Appendix D introduces GA-enhanced SKA method for topological quantum compilation.